Alex314-dev/rc-racing-system/README.md

 	f.
 Choose a test you want to examine, and "Run current test"
 	h.
 You can examine all the tests at once, by choosing "Run all tests"

-#### Database Unit Testing:
+### Database Unit Testing:

-All 3 database classes have been extensively unit tested. <br />
+All 3 database classes have been extensively unit tested.
 With the steps below you can execute all unit tests properly:

-1. In your corresponding compiler, open the RC Racing System project
+1. In your preffered IDE, open the RC Racing System project.
-2. Go to src\main\java\M5Project.RC
+2. Go to `src\main\java\M5Project.RC`.
-3. Open every class in the "Resource" directory
+3. Open every class in the `Resource` directory.
-4. Change the schema in the "DB_URL" string of every class to "rc_racing_system_db_dev". <br />
+4. Change the schema in the `DB_URL` string of every class to `rc_racing_system_db_dev`.
-This is done by editing the text after "currentSchema=" in the string
+    This is done by editing the text after `currentSchema=` in the string.
-5. Safe the changes
+5. Save the changes.
-6. Right-click on directory "Test"
+6. Right-click on directory `Test`.
-7. Click "Run 'Tests in 'M5Project.RC.Test''"
+7. Click `Run 'Tests in 'M5Project.RC.Test''`.
-8. After testing, revert the changes in every class in directory "Resource". <br />
+8. After testing, revert the changes in every class in directory `Resource`.
-This means to change the schema to "rc_racing_system_db"
+    This means to change the schema to `rc_racing_system_db`.
-9. Safe the changes
+9. Save the changes.

 ## Usage